openedx-unsupported/edx-analytics-dashboard/docs/en_us/dashboard/source/enrollment/Enrollment_Activity.rst

 review in tabular format and can be downloaded.

 A couple of examples of this chart follow for different courses.
 In the first example, for a MOOC, you see enrollment climb fairly steadily over a period of several months.
-The markers begin with two "student" enrollments (almost certainly the course creator and another staff member) on the day the course was created in Studio.
+The markers begin with two "student" enrollments (almost certainly the course creator and another course team member) on the day the course was created in Studio.

 .. image:: ../images/enrollment_chart.png
  :alt: A chart with the periods when the rate of enrollment was greater